SSE Institute for Research (SIR)

 Anders Richtnér is Associate Professor and, currently, works as Vice President at BTS.
 He was, for close to 5 years, CEO of Stockholm School of Economics Executive Education with full P/L responsibility and member of the Stockholm School of Economics (SSE) Executive Management Team.
 He has been named one of Sweden’s 33 "super-talents" by the Swedish newspaper Svenska Dagbladet.

-Anders Richtnér is associate professor and CEO of Stockholm School of Economics Executive Education.
-He conducts his research at the Center for Innovation and Operations Management and at the Center for Sports and Business.
+HHe conducts his research at the House of Innovation and at the Center for Sports and Business at SSE.
 He deeply cares about teaching and consistently work to imagine, design, test, and implement pioneering approaches to education.
 During 2014-2015 he was a visiting research scholar at Babson College and from September 2015 he holds a position as Social Innovation Fellow at Babson College.

 He is a leading inspirational lecturer within the field of innovation and business renewal.
 Recently he conducted a study on excellence in teaching, that has received attention and been published.
 He currently works as a strategic facilitator for companies and schools across the globe helping them develop courses and training programs, but also on issues around innovation and business development.

 His teaching at the Stockholm School of Economics is done at the undergraduate and the graduate level, but also in executive education including within-company and open enrollment programs in the areas of Innovation management and strategy, Operation management and strategy, and Entrepreneurship.
 He has been responsible for the development and delivery of a new curriculum at SSE concerned with Global Challenges.